7Block Labs

 Playbooks by protocol type: exact triggers and thresholds

-Below are starting points that we deploy and then tune after backtests and a week of live calibration.
+Here are the starting points we kick off with, and then we fine-tune them after running backtests and a week of live calibration.

 Lending markets (Aave‑style)